nguyenmanhtri/scheduling-robot/README.md

   }
 ]
 ```
-2. Then we create a ascending timeline, which consists of every timestamp.
+2. Then we create an ascending timeline, which consists of every timestamp.
 Each timestamp will have the info of every _playing or finishing_ band already sorted by priority
 ```
 {
   "1993-05-25T02:00:00Z": ["Soundgarden"],